EvanOxfeld/node-pullstream/README.md

 ### ps.pipe([number], destStream)

 Pipes the specified number of bytes to destStream.
 If a number is not specified pipe will pipe the remainder of the input stream to destStream.
-If a number is not specified and a pattern is given, pipe will pipe the input stream to destStream until the pattern is reached.
 Back-pressure is properly managed.

 __Arguments__